benedictakim/AskCleo/README.md

 # Ask Cleo
-A mobile-first application that allows the bored elementary school-aged child to ask Cleo, the cat, about what to do (and not bother mommy).
+A mobile-first application that allows the bored elementary school-aged child to ask Cleo the Cat, about what to do (and not bother mommy).

 ![HTML Badge](https://img.shields.io/badge/-HTML-323795) ![CSS Badge](https://img.shields.io/badge/-CSS-01A990) ![JavaScript Badge](https://img.shields.io/badge/-JavaScript-539436) ![API Badge](https://img.shields.io/badge/-API-F58021)